XUDOR/LOWTIDE/README.md

 The following functions are currently implemented:

 * `assertArraysEqual(arr1, arr2)`:
-      assertArraysEqual(arr1, arr2): Compares two arrays for equality and logs an appropriate message to the console.
+      Compares two arrays for equality and logs an appropriate message to the console.

       `const result1 = _.assertArraysEqual([1, 2, 3], [1, 2, 3]); // Logs: Assertion Passed: 1,2,3 === 1,2,3`
       `const result2 = _.assertArraysEqual([1, 2, 3], [1, 2, 4]); // Logs: Assertion Failed: 1,2,3 !== 1,2,4`

 _________________________________________________________________________
 * `assertEqual(actual, expected)`:
-      assertEqual(actual, expected): Compares two primitive values for strict equality and logs an appropriate message to the console.
+      Compares two primitive values for strict equality and logs an appropriate message to the console.

       `const result1 = _.assertEqual("Lighthouse", "Lighthouse"); // Logs: Assertion Passed: Lighthouse === Lighthouse`
       `const result2 = _.assertEqual("Lighthouse Labs", "Bootcamp"); // Logs: Assertion Failed: Lighthouse Labs !== Bootcamp`

 _________________________________________________________________________
 * `assertObjectsEqual(actual, expected)`:
-      assertObjectsEqual(actual, expected): Checks if two objects are deeply equal and logs an appropriate message to the console.
+       Checks if two objects are deeply equal and logs an appropriate message to the console.

       `const result = _.assertObjectsEqual(obj1, obj2);  // // Logs: Assertion Passed: { a: 1, b: 2 } === { b: 2, a: 1 }`
       `const result2 = _.assertObjectsEqual(obj1, obj3);  // // Logs: Assertion Failed: { a: 1, b: 2 } !== { a: 1, b: 3 }`

 _________________________________________________________________________
 * `countLetters(sentence)`:
-      countLetters(sentence): Counts the number of occurrences for each letter in the given sentence and returns an object representation.
+      Counts the number of occurrences for each letter in the given sentence and returns an object representation.

       `const result = _.countLetters("Lighthouse Labs");`
       `// Should return { l: 2, i: 1, g: 1, h: 2, t: 1, o: 1, u: 1, s: 2, e: 1, a: 1, b: 1 }`

 _________________________________________________________________________
 * `countOnly(allItems, itemsToCount)`:
-      countOnly(allItems, itemsToCount): Counts the occurrences of specific items in an array (`allItems`) based on the criteria specified in the `itemsToCount` object and returns an object representation.
+      Counts the occurrences of specific items in an array (`allItems`) based on the criteria specified in the `itemsToCount` object and returns an object representation.

-      - `allItems`: An array of items to be counted.
-      - `itemsToCount`: An object specifying which items to count and their criteria.
-Only items with a truthy value in this object will be counted.

       `const result1 = _.countOnly(["a", "b", "a", "c", "b", "a"], { a: true, b: false, c: true });` `// returns { a: 3, c: 1 }`